-The ANZPAC Plastics Pact (ANZPAC) is a collaborative solution that brings together key players behind a shared vision of a circular economy for plastic, where plastic never becomes waste or pollution.
-Together through shared knowledge, investment and industry led innovation we will implement solutions tailored to Australia, New Zealand and the Pacific Islands region.
+The Australia, New Zealand and Pacific Islands Plastics Pact (ANZPAC) is a collaborative solution that brings together key players behind a shared vision of a circular economy for plastic, where plastic never becomes waste or pollution.
+Together, through shared knowledge, investment and industry led innovation we will implement solutions tailored to remote and regional communities in the ANZPAC region.

-Members work together towards four ambitious and concrete 2025 regional plastics targets
+Members work together towards four ambitious and concrete Targets

 Eliminate unnecessary and problematic plastic packaging through redesign, innovation and alternative (reuse) delivery models.

 100% of plastic packaging to be reusable, recyclable or compostable by 2025.

 Increase plastic packaging collected and effectively recycled by at least 25% for each geography within the ANZPAC region.